Compassionate Transfer of Leave

 Procedure

-Initiate the request for compassionate transfer of leave as soon as you know that you will be unable to work for 45 days and that you do not have sufficient paid time to cover your absence.
+Initiate the request for compassionate transfer of leave as soon as you know that you cannot work for 45 days and do not have sufficient paid time to cover your absence.

 • Ask your physician for a written statement confirming a catastrophic illness or injury and that the condition is expected to last 45 consecutive calendar days.

-• Complete the Compassionate Transfer of Leave Request Form and submit a copy of both the request form and physician's statement to your departmental human resources representative or business manager.
+• Complete the Compassionate Transfer of Leave Request Form and submit a copy of the request form and physician's statement to Leaves Administration.

-Dashboard for Tracking CTL Hours: Your department HR or business manager can track available Compassionate Transfer of Leave hours.
+Tracking CTL Hours: Your department HR, business manager, or leave specialist can track available Compassionate Transfer of Leave hours.

 What Happens to Your Benefits?